Intervention Development Study

 The purpose of this study is to determine the feasibility of an 8-week exercise and education program followed by a maintenance period.
 The program will also be used to determine how the exercise and education program effects the musculoskeletal health of young adults who sustained a knee injury in youth sport.

-40 young adults who previously participated in the PrE-OA Knee Study.
+40 young adults who previously participated in the PrE-OA Knee Study and individuals who had knee injuries during youth sport.

 The high risk of developing post-traumatic osteoarthritis (PTOA) is one of the negative long-term consequences of youth sport injuries.
 There is no cure to osteoarthritis (OA), and the only way to prevent the burden associated with OA is through prevention.